msbharath27/Mutual_Fund_Analytics_Excel/README.md

-Got it — **you want a polished, professional, beautifully aligned GitHub README** for your Mutual Fund Analytics Excel Project.

-Here is a **perfect, clean, corporate-grade README.md** you can directly paste into GitHub.
-All formatting is optimized for **GitHub Markdown**, looks premium, and gives a strong impression to recruiters.

----

 # 📊 Mutual Fund Analytics Dashboard (Excel 2021 Compatible)

 A fully-automated **Mutual Fund Performance Analytics System**, built entirely in **Excel 2021**, designed to calculate professional-grade fund metrics such as CAGR, Sharpe, Sortino, Alpha, Beta, Tracking Error, VaR, Drawdowns, SIP XIRR, Upside/Downside Capture, and more.